If you’re 100% sure it’s time to remove your tree, then the next step is to make it happen.

 - Size of the tree: As you guessed, larger trees cost more to remove.
 There’s simply more to do!

 - Client specifications: “At Davey, we give our clients lots of options for tree removals.
 Don’t want us to drive on the lawn?
 Sure thing!
-We work with you to make it happen,” says Kevin Sheehan.
+We work with you to make it happen,” says a manager at Davey's Long Island, NY office.

 - Equipment needs: If you’re removing a large tree close to your home, we may recommend using a rig or crane to lower sections of the tree, piece by piece.

 - Time and crew required: Based on the above factors, we estimate how long and how many people we’ll need to do the job safely.
 “If it’s a small tree in a remote location, we could take it out in a few hours.
-On the flip side, if it’s a bigger, more involved job, it could take an entire week,” says Kevin.
+On the flip side, if it’s a bigger, more involved job, it could take an entire week,” he says.

 If a tree removal cost seems too good to be true, ask these 4 questions.